The rigid-flexible value for symplectic embeddings of four-dimensional ellipsoids into polydiscs: Introduction, Statement of Results

+Varying this extra parameter $b$ uncovers delicate structure in the the $b$-direction for functions $c_b(a)$.
+In \cite{CFS} the authors find that for $b\in\N$ with $b\geq 2$, $c_b(a)$ contains no infinite staircases and can be computed explicitly for all $a$.
+On the other hand, \cite{Ush} provides examples of infinite sequences (some arbitrarily large and others converging to 1) of irrational $b$ such that for each such $b$, $c_b(a)$ contains an infinite staircase.
+Though it is possible to compute the embedding functions $c_b(a)$ for $b\in [1,\infty)$ and $a\in [1,3+\sqrt{2}]$, the rest is unknown in full generality.

-Thus, in the context of other work on this subject, our results for $b>2$ are an interesting counterpoint to \cite{Ush}.
-The computation of the RF-value appears to be a tractable problem, akin to the computation in \cite{CFS} of the embedding functions $c_b(a)$ for integral $b$.
+These results show that one cannot necessarily ``interpolate" to deduce values of $c_b(a)$ from what is known for $b\in Z$.
+The complicated structure in the embedding function $c_b(a)$ cannot be described as straightforwardly as in \cite{CFS}, where $c_b(a)$ for all $a$ is described with explicit formulas.
+Thus, in the context of other work on this subject, our results for $b>2$ provide a counterpoint to the complexity in \cite{Ush}.
+The computation of the $RF$-value appears to be a tractable problem, akin to the computation in \cite{CFS} of the embedding functions $c_b(a)$ for integral $b$ and the computation in \cite{Ush} for $a\in [1,3+2\sqrt{2}]$.

-In this paper, we focus on the RF-value in the polydisc problem (1.1) for non-integral $b$.
-Burkhart, Panescu, and Timmons establish a lower bound on $RF$ for all $b>1$, and conjecture that it is sharp \cite[Conj.
-6.2]{BPT}.
-Our result proves their conjecture for $b>2$.
+In this paper, we focus on the $RF$-value in the polydisc problem \ref{embeddingproblem} for non-integral $b$.